 The Thrill Is Gone: Remembering The Legendary B.B.
 King

-On this edition of In Black America, producer/host John L. Hanson Jr. speaks with legendary blues musician B.B.
+On this edition of In Black America, producer/host John L. Hanson Jr. speaks with the late legendary blues musician B.B.
 King.
 King died on May 14, 2015.
 He was 89.

 The winner of 15 Grammy Awards, the Presidential Medal of Freedom, the Kennedy Center Honors, and more, King leaves a legacy of influence on American music.
 Coming from the cotton fields of the Mississippi Delta, he remained true to the blues, and won millions of fans including the Rolling Stones, Eric Clapton, Buddy Guy and U.S. Presidents.

 For more than half a century, Riley B. King – better known as B.B.
 King – defined the blues for a worldwide audience.
 Since he started recording in the 1940s, he has released over fifty albums.
 Born on September 16, 1925, in IttaBena, Mississippi, near Indianola.
 In his youth, he played on street corners for dimes, and would sometimes play in as many as four towns a night.
 In 1947, he hitchhiked to Memphis, TN, to pursue his music career.

 King’s first big break came in 1948 when he performed on Sonny Boy Williamson’s radio program on KWEM out of West Memphis.
 This led to steady engagements at the Sixteenth Avenue Grill in West Memphis, and later to a ten-minute spot on black-staffed and managed Memphis radio station WDIA.
 “King’s Spot,” became so popular, it was expanded and became the “Sepia Swing Club.”
 Soon B.B. needed a catchy radio name.
 What started out as Beale Street Blues Boy was shortened to Blues Boy King, and eventually B.B.
 King.